project-oak/oak/rfcs/1440_generic_planner_node.md

 The template will specify a label pattern to match.
 The pattern will include information on extracting the parameter values from the incoming labels.
 The trigger for dynamic node creation will be incoming invocations.
-The label of the channel associated with the request receiver will be used to match the template label pattern and extract the parameters.
+The label of the channel associated with the request receiver on the invocation will be used to match the template label pattern and extract the parameters.

 A sub-graph template will also be able to define whether it is persistent or not.
 If it is persistent, an instance will be created the first time it is